mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 3. Visualize / Present your data.
 Created a pie chart showing the different animal types each city took into their shelters.
 Created a bar graph showing the different outcomes for the animals brought into their shelters.
+Created a grouped bar chart showing the different intake numbers between Louisville and KY, Dallas and TX, and combined KY/TX numbers

 4. Best practices: Enhance your project to a higher tier that will impress employers and help other programmers understand your project.
 Choose 2 from this table.